Monica-Gullapalli/ObjectSense/README.md

 ## Working

 The `app.py` script serves as the main component of the ObjectSense web application.
-Here's a summary of its functionality:

 ### 1. Initialization and Configuration